fsciortino/Aurora/README.rst

 .. image:: https://anaconda.org/conda-forge/aurorafusion/badges/downloads.svg
     :target: https://anaconda.org/conda-forge/aurorafusion

-Aurora is a package to simulate heavy-ion transportm neutrals and radiation in magnetically-confined plasmas.
-It includes a 1.5D impurity transport forward model, thoroughly benchmarked with the widely-adopted STRAHL code.
+Aurora is a package to simulate heavy-ion transport, plasma-wall interaction (PWI), neutrals and radiation in magnetically-confined plasmas.
+It includes a 1.5D impurity transport forward model for the plasma ions, thoroughly benchmarked with the widely-adopted STRAHL code, and a simple multi-reservoir particle balance model including neutrals recycling, pumping and interaction with the material surfaces of the simulated device.
+A simple interface to plot and process atomic and surface data for fusion plasmas makes it a convenient tool for spectroscopy, PWI and integrated modeling.
 It also offers routines to analyze neutral states of hydrogen isotopes, both from the edge of fusion plasmas and from neutral beam injection.
-A simple interface to atomic data for fusion plasmas makes it a convenient tool for spectroscopy and integrated modeling.
+The spectroscopic and PWI calculations can be not only applied to the output of Aurora's own forward model, but also coupled with other 1D, 2D or 3D transport codes.

 Aurora's code is mostly written in Python 3 and Fortran 90.
 An experimental Julia interface has also been added.

 Documentation is available at https://aurora-fusion.readthedocs.io.